Junaism/string_calculator/README.md

    '''
    python3 string_calculator.py
    '''
-   which will prompt to enter the input string and will print
+   which will prompt to enter the input string and will print the result

 * For executing the test case run the following command
   '''
   python3 -m unittest test_string_calculator.py
   '''